hamish-milne/OHDL/Spec.md

 var b4 = myTri.Pullup;   // b4 = 0b00111111;
 ```

-Note: OHDL does not have separate values for high impedance, unknown values, unset values or weak signals, as these are the same value for all practical purposes and could be interpreted differently by synthesisers.
+OHDL does not have separate values for high impedance, unknown values, unset values or weak signals, as these are the same value for all practical purposes and could be interpreted differently by synthesisers.

 ## Arrays
-Multiple values of the same type can be defined with the familiar array syntax, in either pre or postfix forms; both have the same function, though the postfix form only applies to a single variable on the line, while the prefix one applies to the whole line.
+Multiple values of the same type can be defined with the familiar array syntax, by appending the length of the array surrounded by square brackets to the type.
+Note that the postfix syntax found in Verilog or C is not supported.
 Array elements are accessed, again, with the familiar indexer syntax, and can have their net taken as well.

-Uniquely to OHDL, rather than allowing for specific indexer patterns to indicate endianness, the ‘end’ of the array depends on the position of the indexer operator.
+To specify endianness, simply change the position of the indexer operator.
 If it is before the identifier, the index is taken from the end of the array rather than the beginning.

 ```
 bit[8] myByte;
-secondByte[8];  // This has the same effect
-                // Note however:
-bit[8] a, b;    // Both a and b are arrays bit c[8], d;    // c is an array, d is a single bit

 myByte[0] = 1;  // This sets bit 0 of myByte to be permanently 1
 [1]myByte = 0;  // This sets bit 7 - 1 = 6 of myByte to be permanently 0
 ```

+*TODO: Slice operator*

 Arrays can be created with (and represented by) a ‘collection initializer’, in the C style, as shown below.
 They can be ‘spliced’, selecting a range of elements and returning an array of the length selected, by specifying the start and end element in the indexer, separated by a colon.
 They can also be reversed by prepending ‘[]’ to the variable, which returns the same type as it accepts, net or value.

-Note: Reversing, for example, a byte array will reverse the byte order, not the bit order.
+Note that reversing, for example, a byte array will reverse the byte order, not the bit order.
 Casting to a bit array first causes a full bitwise reversal.

 ```
 bit[] myByte = { 0, 1, 0, 0, 1, 1, 0, 1 };